-Sustainable craftsmanship is a cornerstone of my practice.
+Sustainable craftsmanship is at the cornerstone of my practice.
 I aim to be a responsible maker using environmentally friendly, high quality natural materials.
-I individually design and hand craft each piece of felt from wool, silk and wood sourced from environmentally responsible suppliers and farms where I am assured that no museling takes place.
+I individually design and hand craft each piece of felt from wool, silk and wood sourced from environmentally responsible suppliers and farms, where I am assured no museling takes place.
 To minimise waste and curb over production I make to order and create limited edition collections.

 I was introduced to felt making over twenty years ago, and began exhibiting my work at local fairs and shops.
 Initially I made baby accessories and shoes with leather soles, hence the design name Silversoles.
 Encouraged by the enthusiastic response my work received, I took the plunge and left educational guidance to concentrate on developing my career as a textile artist.
-My work has since evolved and changed direction, but the name Silversoles has stayed with me.
-I exhibited and sell my work via galleries, craft shows in the and continue to enjoy teaching textiles & felt making.
+My work has since evolved and changed direction, however, the name Silversoles has stayed with me.
+I exhibit and sell my work via galleries and craft shows and continue to enjoy teaching textiles & felt making.

 I recently undertook a MA in Textiles and Surface Design at Birmingham City University graduating with Distinction.
 My research focused on haptic perception and exploring ways to combine materials and processes with felt making, culminating in Translucency & Opacity, a collection of felted textiles for interiors.

-I work from my home studio in Kings Heath, South Birmingham, where I live with my partner, three children, Dave & Mindy the cats and our chickens - Debbie, Siouxsie & Sam.
+I work from my home studio in Kings Heath, South Birmingham, where I live with my partner, three children, plus our warring cats, Dave & Mindy and the chickens - Debbie, Siouxsie & Sam.